Construction Scheduling Games People Play and Some Defenses

-- This exclusive two-part webinar identifies more than 15 scheduling games and offers some 45 suggested defenses to help prevent schedule gamesmanship.
+- Implement over 45 suggested defenses to prevent schedule gamesmanship.

-- Some suggested defenses involve changes to contract document language and thus need to be implemented during the design phase.
+- Incorporate changes to contract document language during the design phase to mitigate potential scheduling issues.

-- Other suggested defenses are pragmatic in nature and can be implemented on a daily basis by a knowledgeable construction management team even in the absence of specification language.
+- Apply pragmatic defenses on a daily basis with a knowledgeable construction management team, even without specific contract language.

 For both owners and contractors, a careful drafting and reading of the schedule specifications is imperative.
 Contractors can lose their rights; owners can lose their shirts.
 The intent of schedule specifications is to measure progress on the job but also to mitigate future delays and resolve past disputes.
 Learn what some industry-recognized specifications have done to combat abuse and why further changes may still be necessary.